A great set of nursing pads will be your new breast friends. But how do you choose a brand that won’t let you down when you let down?

 How long do nursing pads take to dry?

 Because they are designed to absorb liquid, washable reusable nursing pads will take longer than your normal laundry to dry.
-Nursing pads that contain a layer of PU plastic for their waterproofing cannot be tumble dried, as the heat distorts and shrinks the fabric, increasing the risk that they will leak in the future.
-Here’s another reason we like Just’nCase breast pads – because they don’t contain a layer of PU plastic they can be tumble dried, making life so much easier for busy mums.
+Most nursing pads cannot be tumble dried, as the heat distorts and shrinks the waterproofing layer, increasing the risk that they will leak in the future.
+Here’s another reason we like Just’nCase breast pads – they can be tumble dried in with the rest on your washing, making life so much easier for busy mums.

 Thanks to our friends at Confitex for providing this valuable information for all our breastfeeding mamas.